Skip to content

 Sorbolene cream has a loyal following in Australia because it’s simple, affordable and usually fragrance-free.
 Yet outcomes vary by formula.
 Some creams rely on petrochemical occlusives and detergents like SLS (sodium lauryl sulfate), which can be too much for eczema-prone or infant skin.
 Others, especially plant-derived and SLS-free options, can hydrate without undermining the skin barrier.
 This article tackles the specific questions Australians ask: sorbolene for eczema, baby safety, using it as a cleanser or make-up remover, how it compares with petroleum jelly and aqueous cream, and whether it can worsen dryness.
 You’ll also meet a gentler alternative—Vegesorb—designed for sensitive skin and families.

-References & Sources: All studies and research projects cited in this post are listed in the Sources box below the post.
+References & Sources: All studies and research cited in this post appear in the Sources box below.

 Sorbolene cream for eczema and dermatitis

 Eczema and dermatitis reflect a weakened skin barrier that loses water easily and reacts to everyday irritants.
 Emollients help by reducing transepidermal water loss (TEWL), easing dryness and itch.
-The catch is in the details: traditional sorbolene formulas may include mineral oil and SLS.
-SLS can disrupt surface lipids and sting on inflamed skin.
+Sorbolene sits in this emollient family, but how it behaves on inflamed skin depends on the ingredients supporting the base.
+Traditional sorbolene formulas may include mineral oil and the detergent SLS.
+While mineral oil can create a helpful barrier for some, SLS can disrupt surface lipids and sting on inflamed areas, particularly in flexures like elbows, knees and behind the ears.

 How to get the most from sorbolene during flare-ups

-• Choose SLS-free, fragrance-free creams with minimal preservatives.
+• Choose SLS-free, fragrance-free creams with minimal preservatives and a short ingredient list.

-• Apply within three minutes of bathing to lock in water (“soak and smear”).
+• Apply within three minutes of bathing to lock in water (“soak and smear”) over slightly damp skin.

-• Patch-test first on a small area of active eczema.
+• Patch-test first on a small area of active eczema and observe for 24 hours for stinging or redness.

-• Layer with medical treatments as advised by your GP or dermatologist.
+• Layer with prescribed treatments (such as topical corticosteroids) as advised by your GP or dermatologist.

 Is sorbolene cream safe for babies?

-• Avoid synthetic fragrance and known sensitising preservatives where possible.
+• Avoid synthetic fragrance and known sensitising preservatives where possible, especially on the face and skin folds.

-• Moisturise after each bath; reapply to dry patches as needed.
+• Moisturise after each bath and reapply to dry patches as needed, using gentle, patting motions rather than rubbing.

 How to use sorbolene cream as a soap or make-up remover